GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

     seen so far.
   - `slot_penultimate`, of type `gauge`, is the second highest slot number for the blocks seen so far.

+### Querying InfluxDB

+Enter the InfluxDB shell:

+On Mac:

+    $ influx v1 shell

+On Linux:

+    $ influx

+From the InfluxDB shell, you can list the block data that it has stored:

+    > use blocks
+    > SELECT * FROM "block-data"

+At present, the block data is largely encoded as JSON.
+Haskell applications are well-poised to decode this JSON through the derived `FromJSON` instances of `BlockData` and its subsidiaries.